 Fact: It is a fact that some branches of medicine require the patient’s physical presence in the doctor’s office – for example, orthopedics.
 But even here, telemedicine has its application – e.g., post-operative rehabilitation.

 A great example is a mobile app that we created based on our client’s idea, thanks to which the patient is diagnosed and then receives an individually customized therapy session, which consists of appropriately selected rehabilitation exercises to be performed at home.
 The idea behind it is to help patients in the same effective way as a visit to a physiotherapist.

 With the openness of both the patient and healthcare professionals to this form of diagnosis and treatment, it’s now possible to effectively treat almost half of the cases.
 With the development of the HealthTech and MedTech industries, this number will continue to grow.
 The remote form of diagnosing and treating patients will probably never fully replace the traditional form, but it can be perfect as a supplement to it.

 Myth #3: Telemedicine is good only for treating mild cases.

-Fact: Just as in the case of a traditional clinic visit, the doctor is not always able to make a diagnosis without ordering additional tests, so in the case of a telemedicine consultation it’s done the same way.
-In case of sudden and life-threatening symptoms, telemedicine of course can’t replace a visit to the hospital.
+Fact: Just as in the case of a traditional clinic visit, the doctor is not always able to make a diagnosis without ordering additional tests, so in the case of a telemedicine consultation, it’s done the same way.
+In case of sudden and life-threatening symptoms, telemedicine can’t replace a visit to the hospital.
 However, it can also be quite helpful here – thanks to the current access to information and treatment history, which is possible thanks to telemedicine, the doctor can react much faster and more effectively than, for example, an operator sending the ambulance.